oshynsong/radosgw_exporter/README.md

     	secret access key of the admin user of radosgw service
 ```

-One can just start the program with the AK/SK of the radosgw service, and config
+One can just start the program with the endpoint and AK/SK of the radosgw service, and config
 the prometheus like following snippet:

 ```